 Where is The Alsace Wine Region Located?

-Alsace wine region is located in the northeast part of France on the border with Germany and Switzerland.
-To the west, Alsace region has Champagne and Burgund wine region and to the south, Jura and Savoie.
+Alsace wine region is located in the northeast part of France on the border with Germanyand Switzerland.
+To the west, Alsace region has Champagne and Burgundy wine regions and to the south, Jura and Savoie.
 Located on the borders of Switzerland and Germany, the Alsace wine region benefits from an ideal location in the heart of Europe.
 This also had an influence on the heritage, gastronomy and even on the wines of Alsace.
 It is a great mix of German and French culture.

 Briefly about History